 Considerable evidence has been found to show that assessing each youth's risk of re-arrest can help with classifying youth for both appropriate levels/types of programming, as well as, the necessary intensiveness of services.
-Therefore, applicant counties will have the benefit of utilizing a standardized risk assessment to aid in decision-making.
+Therefore, applicant counties will have the ability to utilize a standardized risk assessments to aid in decision-making, if found appropriate for the individual youth's case.
+The instruments include, the Department of Juvenile Justice's Pre-Disposition Risk Assessment (PDRA), Detention Assessment Instrument (DAI), and/or Criminogenic Needs Assessment (CNA).